-Don’t I need an NVidia Quadro card for the best Photoshop experience?
+Don’t I need a professional graphics card for the best Photoshop experience?

 Does the amount of video memory make a difference to performance?